tylerho5/tylerho5/README.md

 <p align="left">
-My name is Tyler Ho and I'm a Data Science and Computer Science Major at Rutgers University New Brunswick.
-Go Knights!<br><br>I have extensive experience in machine learning, specializing in natural language processing (NLP).
-I've built ML projects in various languages including Python, R, and Java.<br><br>Recently I worked on a Natural Language to PostgreSQL query platform, building upon my experience working with RAG systems.<br><br>Currently interning at Chartmetric as an AI engineer, building RAG pipelines and autonomous agents.<br><br>(READMEs for many of my projects are a work in progress.)
+Computer Science + Data Science at Rutgers University NB -- Go Knights! <br><br>Focused development in building AI agent systems and tool and context ecosystems for these systems.<br><br> READMEs for many of my projects are a work in progress.
 </p>

 # 🛠️ Skills & Tools